^

 2-5 years

-6-12 years old
+6-12 years

 13-18 years old

-These age groups were determined taking into account the characteristics of the possible risk of invasive infections, age specificity, antibiotic therapy and age-related cardiorespiratory physiological changes.
+These age groups were determined taking into account the features of the possible risk of invasive infections, age specificity, antibiotic therapy and age-related cardiorespiratory physiological changes.
 An important feature of the age gradation is the division of newborns into two groups up to 7 days and from 7 days to 1 month.

-2. lactacidemia over 4 mmol / l,
+2. lactacidemia over 4 mmol/l,

-3. oliguria (diuresis <0.5 ml / kg per hour, in newborns <1 ml / kg per hour),
+3. oliguria (diuresis <0.5 ml/kg per hour, in newborns <1 ml/kg per hour),

-5. skin-rectal temperature gradient exceeding 3 ° C.
+5. skin-rectal temperature gradient exceeding 3°C.

-Hepatic dysfunction:
+Liver dysfunction:

 • ALT activity is 2 times higher than the age norm